jayverhoef/MCMCharp/README.md

 system.file("scripts/runMCMC.R", package = "MCMCharp")
 ```

-The results of this run are already stored, so if you don't want to wait, you can simply type to go straight to graphics below.
+The results of this run are already stored, so if you don't want to wait, you can simply type

 ```
 data(W)
 ```

+and go straight to graphics below.

 *Some Graphics*